By Ralph Sonenshine, online MA in Economics Program Director

 Economic Careers in Consulting

 Our topic today is consulting and research, both in the private and the government sectors.
 And it's great to rely on economists to analyze and forecast trends.
-These are one of the highest paying positions, the research and consulting positions, or those in private consulting firms, or within finance industry, or industries like pharmaceuticals, and a number of economists as well.
+These are some of the highest paying positions, the research and consulting positions, or those in private consulting firms, or within the finance industry, or industries like pharmaceuticals, and a number of economists as well.

 Selected Economic Consulting Activities:

 Let’s start with the antitrust.
 So, if you were to become more of a specialist in microeconomic analysis — things such as industrial organization, pricing theory — you may end up in a consulting firm or in a government position.
 So, they are almost opposing sides — doing antitrust analysis.
 So the FTC (the Federal Trade Commission), or the Department of Justice, have their team of economists that are looking at cases.
-And then industry has their economists as well, but they often go to firms such as a Bates and White or a Cornerstone to help them with their defense of antitrust; antitrust being things like merger analysis, perhaps being some kind of pricing issue, or some kind of other regulatory issue that has come up.
+And then industry has economists as well, but they often go to firms such as Bates White or Cornerstone to help them with their defense of antitrust; antitrust being things like merger analysis, perhaps being some kind of pricing issue or some kind of other regulatory issue that has come up.
 So, you're out modeling markets and modeling what kind of effects, let's say, a merger could have, and you might be trying to justify the merger on the basis of cost savings in place of the market being larger, etc.

 Litigation support.
 As part of the modeling, they do expert testimony.
 Economists go out to testify to support a case.
 Typically what happens is that you get hired in, not necessarily as an expert witness but as a support research analyst or consultant supporting the lead economist on litigation support.

 Regulatory review.
 These consultants gain a lot of expertise in specific industries, industries such as energy.
 So these are highly regulated industries — utility industry, energy industry, financial services, telecommunications.
 And the regulations there are always changing.
 And these regulations — one would be pharmaceuticals — these regulations are worth millions and billions of dollars of impact; that change in the regulation.
 And these firms are there modeling the impact of a regulatory change, if it's becoming more positive or negative towards a firm, and then helping them.
-And in some ways it may be helping them in a location, litigation case, or may just be helping them make some kind of marketing move.
+And in some ways, it may be helping them in a location, litigation case, or may just be helping them make some kind of marketing move.
 So you, as someone coming into these firms, will be playing a support role with the lead economist.

 Leading Economic Consulting Firms: